Pawandeep16/DailyBlog/Readme.md

  **Date : 23-April-2022**

 ##Working to fetch data from user doctype in souvenir doctype
 Trying to fetch the data from user doctype to souvenir doctype.
 We were searching for the solutions for fetching the fields from another doctype.
-By default in the erpnect their is "fetch from" option is available in doctypes but we wanted to do it from backend so we implemeted it by using java script events that are present in official documentation of erpnext.
+By default in the erpnect their is "fetch from" option is available in doctypes but we wanted to do it from backend so we implemeted it by using java script events that are present in official documentation of ERPGuru.
 We implemented it in js file of souvenir doctype.
 By using these events we were able to fetch the data like name,email,contact number from user doctype.
 Successfully fetched the data using pyhton events and then i Whitelisted these events and used them in the call function in the docype js file and got the data.
 ```py
 from __future__ import unicode_literals